Spotfire Server and Environment - Quick Start

 • Case-insensitive collation (at least for the Spotfire database).

 Note: If your installation of SQL Server uses a case-sensitive collation by default, or your data uses a different collation than Latin1_General_CI_AS, you must edit the create_server_db.sql script before running the create_databases_ia.bat script.
-See step 2 below.
+See Defining the SQL Server collation for details.

 About this task

 With this type of configuration, the Spotfire database will use Windows accounts for authentication.
 The current user who is running the scripts to create the database must have administrative privileges on the database server, but the Spotfire process should run as a different user when connecting at runtime.
-Therefore, the scripts have been designed to access the database with a different Windows account when the server is running.
+Therefore, the scripts have been designed to set up the database using a different Windows account than the one the Spotfire Server will use to access the database.
 This user is assigned to the variable WINDOWS_LOGIN_ACCOUNT.
-Note that the user who ran the scripts to create the database will get database owner permissions (dbo) to the database and will be able to administer the Spotfire database using integrated authentication.
+Note that the user who runs the scripts to create the database will get database owner permissions (dbo) to the database and will be able to administer the Spotfire database using integrated authentication.

 If the user assigned to the WINDOWS_LOGIN_ACCOUNT variable already exists as a login on the database server, the create_server_user_ia.sql script must be edited.
 The following rows should then be commented out: